-At Market Issuance Sales Agreement - In January 2016, we entered into the ATM Agreement with JonesTrading pursuant to which we may direct JonesTrading to sell shares of our common stock with an aggregate offering price of up to \$100.0 million directly on The Nasdaq Global Market, through a market maker other than on an exchange or in negotiated transactions.
+At Market Issuance Sales Agreement - We have an At Market Issuance Sales Agreement (ATM Agreement) with JonesTrading pursuant to which we may direct JonesTrading to sell shares of our common stock directly on The Nasdaq Global Market, through a market maker other than on an exchange or in negotiated transactions.
 Any sales made under the ATM Agreement are based solely on our instructions and JonesTrading will receive a 1.7% commission from the gross proceeds.
-The ATM Agreement may be terminated by either party at any time upon 10 days' notice to the other party or by JonesTrading at any time in certain circumstances including the occurrence of a material adverse effect to Omeros.
+The ATM Agreement may be terminated by either party at any time upon 10 days' notice to the other party or by JonesTrading at any time in certain circumstances including the occurrence of a "material adverse effect" (as defined in the ATM Agreement) to Omeros.
+We did not sell any shares of our common stock under the ATM Agreement during the three months ended March 31, 2017 and 2016.
+We are currently permitted to sell shares of our common stock having an aggregate offering amount of up to \$50.0 million under the ATM Agreement.

-Securities Offering - In February 2015, we sold 3.4 million shares of our common stock at a public offering price of \$20.03 per share and sold prefunded warrants to purchase up to 749,250 shares of our common stock at a public offering price of \$20.02 per pre-funded warrant share.
-The public offering price for the pre-funded warrants was equal to the public offering price of our common stock, less the \$0.01 per share exercise price of each pre-funded warrant.
-After deducting underwriter discounts and offering expenses of \$4.9 million, we received net proceeds from the offering of \$79.1 million.
+Securities Offerings - In February 2015, we sold 3.4 million shares of our common stock at a public offering price of \$20.03 per share and sold prefunded warrants to purchase up to 749,250 shares of our common stock at a public offering price of \$20.02 per pre-funded warrant share.
+The pre-funded warrants were exercised during the three months ended March 31, 2016 and we received cash proceeds of \$7,500 in connection with the exercise.